club-finder-manoa/club-finder-manoa.github.io/index.md

 ### **Sign In / Sign Up**

 Club Finder Manoa requires students to log in to access club information.
-Users are required to have a @hawaii.edu email to create an account.
+Users are required to have an @hawaii.edu email to create an account.
 To log in, click "Login" in the upper right corner of the page.
 If you are a returning user, select "Sign In" and the sign in page will be displayed:

 <div class="col d-flex justify-content-center">
   <img width="90%" class="rounded" src="./assets/images/login.png">